-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria JORC Code explanation Commentary Mineral te land tenur nement and re status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Prospecting Rights are held by Repli Trading (Pty) Ltd and Vardocube (Pty) Ltd, which are subsidiaries of Orion.
 The Prospecting Right areas covers a strike of 2460m for the Deep Sulphide mineralisation.
 All of the required shaft infrastructure and lateral access underground development is available within the two Prospecting Rights.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+Exploration other parti n done by ies Acknowledgment and appraisal of exploration by other parties.
 All exploration and life of mine drilling (V, D and F holes) was done by Anglovaal, resulting in a substantial amount of hard copy data from which Orion has been able to assess the prospectivity of the remaining mineralisation.
 The Anglovaal exploration resulted in the delineation and development of a large mine.
 Geology Deposit type, geological setting and style of mineralisation.
 The Copperton deposit is a Volcanogenic Massive Sulphide (VMS) deposit which is situated in the southernmost exposures of the northnorthwest trending Kakamas Terrain, which forms part of the Mid-Proterozoic Namaqualand Metamorphic Complex.
 The deposit is hosted by the Copperton Formation of the Areachap Group.
 The Areachap Group, also hosts several other but smaller VMS deposits such as the Areachap, Boks Puts, Kantien Pan, Kielder, and Annex Vogelstruisbult deposits.
 The structural sequence at the mine consists of a footwall Smouspan Gneiss Member, Prieska Copper Mines Assemblage (PCMA), which hosts the sulphide mineralisation, and the hangingwall Vogelstruisbult Gneiss Member.
 The historically mined section of the deposit is confined to a tabular, stratabound horizon in the northern limb of a refolded recumbent synform, the axis of which plunges at approximately 5° to the south-east.
 The mineralised zone outcrop has a strike of 2400m, is oxidised and / or affected by leached and supergene enrichment to a depth of approximately 100m and crops out as a well-developed gossan.
-It has a dip of between 55° and 80° to the northeast at surface and a strike of 130° to the north.
+It has a dip of between 55° and 80° to the northeest at surface and a strike of 130° to the north.
 Current drilling indicates that the Deep Sulphides has a strike length of at least 2860m in depth.
-The thickness of the mineralised zone exceeds 30m in places but averages between 7m and 9m.
-The mineralised zone persists to a depth